 101-102.
 ELEMENTARY FRENCH.
 An intensive oral-aural approach to French for students with no previous training in the language.
 Abundant practice in hearing, understanding and speaking French is provided with basic grammar integrated into the learning process.
-Two one-hour laboratory periods per week are required for the development of conversational skills in addition to the regular class periods.
-Credit. six hours.
+Students are required to put in at least two hours per week in the language laboratory.
+These hours may vary according to their schedule.
+Credit, six hours.

 201-202.
 INTERMEDIATE FRENCH.
 This course is designed to continue the development of audio-lingual skills.
 Grammar will consist of the more advanced levels of syntax.
 Introduction to civilization through reading.
+Students are required to put in at least two hours per week in the language laboratory.
+These hours may vary according to their schedule.
 Prerequisites: French 101-102 or satisfactory completion of a standard examination covering Elementary French.
 Credit, six hours.